 Before the development of herbicides, Canada thistle was controlled entirely with tillage.
 Weed experts in the 1930s believed that it was necessary to till intensively to prevent new foliage from recharging the root reserves.
-When an understanding was gained that Canada thistle will continue to draw from root reserves during the ﬂowering period, strategies were revised to remove top-growth with either tillage or mowing, just prior to ﬂower bud break.
-With this strategy, the number of passes can be reduced and still deplete root reserves.
+New research showed that Canada thistle will continue to draw from root reserves during the ﬂowering period, and it is now recommended to remove top-growth with either tillage or mowing, just prior to ﬂower bud break.
+This can be done as many times as needed until the plant transitions to the rosette stage where it is moving energy to the root and then tilling within a week of rosette emergence until freeze-up.
+Using this strategy, the number of passes can be reduced and still deplete root reserves.

 A drawback of a mechanical control system is the potential to move root pieces and increase the spread of Canada thistle within the ﬁeld.
 If tillage is the only method of control used, a second year of top-growth removal may be necessary to starve the root completely.
 Another negative aspect of tillage as a control strategy is an increased risk of erosion from wind and water.